+44 (0)1483 487920

 Please use search

 The 7.62x25 Tokarev was developed as the 'Model 1930 7.62mm pistol cartridge' when the Soviet Artillery Committee proposed to standardise Soviet pistol and submachine gun calibres.
 Prior to 1929, pistols used in Soviet service included Imperial Russian Army contract Mauser C96 pistols, the Nagant M1895 revolver and a variety of captured German and Turkish pistols.
 The 7.62x25 Tokarev round was similar in size to the 7.63x25 Mauser round, but it was more powerful to reflect the improved metallurgy available for pistol manufacture.
 The round was used in the Tokarev TT-33 pistol, but also in the Czech vz52 service pistol (1952-1982), Chinese TT-33, Soviet PPD-40, PHSh-41, PPS-43 submachine guns, PP-19 Bizon submachine gun, East German WG66 and the Czech Sa24 and Sz26 submachine guns.
 These rounds are manufactured from fired Warsaw pact era steel cases with a copper jacketed round nose tip.
 Price is for one round only.
+Fitting with dummy primer not available for this round.
+Fitting with dummy primer not available for this round.
 Rounds cannot be sent through air mail or Royal Mail and can only be sent through courier.
-Extras available for this dummy round: Removal of the deactivated, inert primer from the round, leaving a hole or holes in the base that can be inspected to prove the round is inert and free from explosives: Depriming of Round

 The size of the round compared to a coin.